jhund/filterrific/pages/active_record_model_api.md

 * Apply Filterrific to the model.
 * Specify which scopes are available to Filterrific.
 This is a safety mechanism to prevent unauthorized access to your database.
-It is like `attr_accessible`, just for filter settings.
+It is like `strong_params`, just for filter settings.
 * Define default filter settings.